Slickplan

 Just enter your website URL, click “Checkup” and the tool will then analyze your site and find the sitemap location (plus a ton of other search engine optimization info), saving you the effort of manually searching for it.

-But it’s not a free sitemap finder.
+But keep in mind that SEO Site Checkup is not a free sitemap finder.

 Check Google Search Console and Bing Webmaster Tools

 On the other hand, free tools from Google and Bing are both indispensable for website management.
-These platforms are also where you’ll submit your own site maps to improve the effectiveness of search engine crawlers in getting your site properly indexed.
+These platforms are also where you’ll submit your own sitemaps to improve the effectiveness of search engine crawlers in getting your site properly indexed.

 Navigating them is straightforward.
 In both Bing and GSC, here’s the process to view a website sitemap: